henrikfroehling/Trakt.NET/docs/docs/essentials/exceptionhandling.md

 has a property [`ObjectId`](xref:TraktNet.Exceptions.TraktObjectNotFoundException.ObjectId), that tells you the id, which was not found.

 For more information on responses see the [Responses Section](responses.md).

+## Rate Limit Exception

+Rate limits can be catched with the exception [`TraktRateLimitException`](xref:TraktNet.Exceptions.TraktRateLimitException).
+This exception provides detailed information about the rate limit.

+## Failed VIP Validation Exception

+The [Trakt.tv](https://trakt.tv/) [API](http://docs.trakt.apiary.io/#) provides requests which can only be used by VIP users.
+If a non [VIP](https://trakt.tv/vip) user tries to use such a request, a [`TraktFailedVIPValidationException`](xref:TraktNet.Exceptions.TraktFailedVIPValidationException) is thrown.
+This exception provides a `UpgradeURL` where the user can sign up for [Trakt.tv](https://trakt.tv/) [VIP](https://trakt.tv/vip).

+## User Account Limit Exception

+A [`TraktUserAccountLimitException`](xref:TraktNet.Exceptions.TraktUserAccountLimitException) is thrown when a user has exceeded their account limits, such as list counts, item counts, etc.

+## Locked User Account Exception

+If an OAuth authorized user has a locked user account, a [`TraktLockedUserAccountException`](xref:TraktNet.Exceptions.TraktLockedUserAccountException) is thrown.

+This means that the user should [contact the Trakt support](https://support.trakt.tv/).